The Stations of the Cross

 Poet James Matthew Wilson is Associate Professor of Religion and Literature in the Department of Humanities and Augustinian Traditions at Villanova University.
 An award-winning scholar of philosophical theology and literature, he has authored dozens of essays, articles, and reviews on subjects ranging from art, ethics, and politics, to meter and poetic form, from the importance of local culture to the nature of truth, goodness, and beauty.
 His most recent book is The Fortunes of Poetry in an Age of Unmaking (Wiseblood, 2015).
 You can read and order more of his work on his website.

 Artist Daniel Mitsui studied drawing, oil painting, etching, lithography, wood carving, bookbinding and film animation at Dartmouth College.
 Ink drawing is his specialty, and his meticulously detailed creations, done entirely by hand on paper or vellum, are held in collections worldwide.
 Since his baptism into the Catholic Church in 2004, most of his artwork has been religious in subject.
 One of his most prestigious projects was completed in 2011, when the Vatican commissioned him to illustrate a new edition of the Roman Pontifical.
 You can see more of his artwork, as well as order prints, on his website.

 Some of the Stations in Wilson’s cycle have been published elsewhere.
-Stations I and IV first appeared in The San Diego Reader, and Stations VI and XI first appeared in First Things.
+Stations I and IV first appeared in The San Diego Reader; VI, XI, and XII in First Things; XIII in America; and XIV in Dappled Things.

 Mitsui’s images appear here with his permission.
 They were drawn on goatskin parchment with fine-tipped pens, calligraphers’ inks applied with brushes, and 23k gold leaf and palladium leaf adhered with gum ammoniac.